lexmartinez/tic-tac-toe/README.md

 ```

-> To emit events to pusher we need to use a simple **NodeJS** server in order to run it use the command `npm run server`.
+> To emit events to pusher we need to use a simple **NodeJS** server, in order to run it use the command `npm run server`.

 ## Screenshots